 Overview: Employers need to consider many laws and benefits when an employee discloses she is pregnant.
 Applicable laws include the Family and Medical Leave Act (FMLA), the Americans with Disabilities Act (ADA) and state law(s).
-Also important considerations are employer policies, legally-required benefits such as short-term disability (STD) or paid leave insurance and any collective bargaining agreements that may provide for paid leave.
+Other important considerations are employer policies, legally required benefits such as short-term disability (STD) or paid leave insurance, and any collective bargaining agreements that may provide for paid leave.

 Also, when disciplining or terminating pregnant employees or employees out on job protected FMLA leave, employers must make sure that their decision to discipline or terminate is not motivated by the employee's pregnancy or maternity leave.
 Documentation backing up the reason for discipline or termination is critical.

-Trends: Some states, such as New Jersey, provide paid leave benefits to employees out on maternity leave.
+Trends: Some states, such as California and New Jersey, provide paid leave benefits to employees out on maternity leave.

-The Pregnant Workers Fairness Act was recently introduced in the US Senate.
-This law, if passed, would supplement the PDA by requiring employers to reasonably accommodate pregnant employees or job applicants, as well as those limited by childbirth or related medical conditions unless the employer could show that it caused an undue hardship such as a significant difficulty or expense.
+The Pregnant Workers Fairness Act has been introduced in the US Senate.
+This law, if passed, would supplement the PDA by requiring employers to reasonably accommodate pregnant employees or job applicants, as well as those limited by childbirth or related medical conditions, unless the employer could show that it caused an undue hardship such as a significant difficulty or expense.
 This is similar to the accommodation requirement under the ADA.
-Employers would also be prohibited from taking an unfavorable employment decision based on pregnancy or the taking of leave for pregnancy-related reasons.
+Employers would also be prohibited from making an unfavorable employment decision based on pregnancy or the taking of leave for pregnancy-related reasons.

 Author: Melissa S. Burdorf, JD, Legal Editor